RFK may be unable to withdraw his name from ballots in some swing states

 Wisconsin

-Wisconsin is another state where state law might keep Kennedy on the ballot, despite his intentions to withdraw.
+Wisconsin is another state where state law appears set to keep Kennedy on the ballot, despite his intentions to withdraw.

-Kennedy filed a letter on Thursday requesting to be removed from the Wisconsin ballot, and the Wisconsin Elections Commission will hold a special meeting Tuesday to discuss ballot access challenges and certify the list of candidates for the general election.

-There were no challenges to Kennedy’s petition, and his campaign submitted more than enough valid signatures, according to the commission's meeting notes, so it’s possible the panel will keep Kennedy on the ballot.
+The Wisconsin Elections Commission on Tuesday voted to keep Kennedy on the ballot, even though he filed a letter on Thursday, requesting to be removed.

 Copyright 2024 NPR